Carl-Bohme/psview/README.md

 - psutils
 - Linux/Unix

-**Note:** This tool is only supported on Linux/Unix operating system.
+**Note:** This tool is only supported on Linux/Unix operating systems.

 ### Installing
 Activate virtual environment